BluePrint Product Suite

 Think of a banking app you use to check an account balance.
 Maybe its Chase to check a credit card statement, or Vanguard to see your retirement savings.
 We aimed to build a user-facing experience much like one of those for people who invest in private equity and hedge funds.

-This piece of the product would be used by our client’s clients.
+This piece of the product would be used by B2B2C clients.
 The complexity for us was to provide a user experience that our clients (fund managers) could control for their clients (investors).

 Designs for navigation architecture